ibm-ecosystem-engineering/SuperKnowa/3. Re-ranker/readme.md

 Source:https://www.semanticscholar.org/paper/ColBERT%3A-Efficient-and-Effective-Passage-Search-via-Khattab-Zaharia/60b8ad6177230ad5402af409a6edb5af441baeb4

 The `Re-Ranker` module consists of code implementations for retrieving data (from Solr, Watson Discovery and Elastic Search databases) and applying the Re-Ranking algorithm to create a more efficient search result.
+This example demonstrates ColBert based **DrDecr reranker model** here but you can also replace it with any other re-ranking model such as **Perplexity ranking model**.

 This folder is structured as follows: